AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 # Community administration

-After a community is established, the community administrator from each tenant can perform administrative actions to integrate new tenants and users in the community.
+After a community is established, users assigned community administrator permissions from each tenant can manage their community.
 Each community administrator can only perform administrative actions within their own tenant.
 They cannot manage other tenants within the community.

 ## Prerequisites